Holistic Evaluation of Multimodal LLMs on Spatial Intelligence: Detailed Results by Benchmark

 \subsection{SpatialViz}

-From~\cref{tab:spatialviz}, we observe that proprietary models generally outperform open-source models.
-On non-SI tasks such as Arrow Moving (AM) and Cube Counting (CC), model performance approaches human-level accuracy; however, on spatial tasks, all models still lag substantially behind humans, with Paper Folding (PF), representing Deformation and Assembly (DA), showing the largest gap and underscoring its difficulty as a spatial intelligence challenge.
-In Cube Counting (CC), Gemini-2.5 achieves performance close to human levels, whereas GPT-5 shows no notable advantage over open-source models.
-Notably, GPT-5 performs poorly on Paper Folding (PF), even underperforming compared to open-source baselines.
+From~\cref{tab:spatialviz_oo} and ~\cref{tab:spatialviz_ss}, we observe that proprietary models generally outperform open-source models.
+On non-SI tasks such as Arrow Moving (AM) and Cube Counting (CC), model performance approaches even exceeds human-level accuracy; however, on spatial tasks, all models still lag substantially behind humans, with Paper Folding (PF), exemplifying the category of Deformation and Assembly (DA), showing the largest gap and underscoring its difficulty as a spatial intelligence challenge.
+Additionally, comparing 2D Rotation (2DR) and 3D Rotation (3DR), we reveal that despite their similar concepts, mental rotation in 3D requires strong SI, and is thus much more challenging.
+GPT-5 even performs worse than random guessing under the \name setting on 3DR, and its performance on 3DR is >60 percentage points worse than its 2D counterpart under the official setting.
+Moreover, Box Moving, a challenging variant of the SR task, is not well addressed by even the strongest model.
+We also observe GPT-5 performs worse than random guessing (<0 CAA score in~\cref{tab:spatialviz_ss}) on some Mental Rotation (3D Rotation, or 3DR) and Metal Folding (Cube Reconstruction, CR) tasks.
+We also note a robustness issue related to overlong CoT.
+SpatialViz contains 1{,}180 items; with \verb|max_completion_tokens| set to 16{,}384, all models produced complete answers except \textit{Grok-4}, which incurred truncation on 300+ items, leading to an artificially lower overall score for that model on this benchmark.

 \FloatBarrier